Agec law : what changes in 2023 ?

 The anti-waste law puts in place stricter measures to reduce food losses and fight against waste.
 Businesses, distributors and restaurateurs will need to be more involved in reducing losses and raising consumer awareness of these issues.
 Companies that fail to comply with these new provisions could face fines of up to €75,000.

-Dipli simplifies the second life of tech products
+Dipli simplifies the second life of electronic products.

-The platform connects the electronics industry to secondary markets simply and securely.
+The platform connects the electronics industry to secondary markets; simply and securely.
+Trade-in and return management, refurbishment, omni-channel purchasing and distribution: Dipli covers and simplifies all stages of the circular economy.